Slow Speed Whiplash Happens

-We tend to associate whiplash injuries with high speed car collisions but whiplash can also occur at much lower speeds.
+We tend to associate whiplash injuries with high speed car collisions.
+However, whiplash can also occur at a much slower speed.
 Some research has shown that whiplash injuries can occur with speed changes (velocity change) as low as 10-15km/h1.
 15km/h is often the speed limit for parking lots!
 So if someone has “bumped” into you recently and if you experiencing one of these symptoms, you might has some whiplash injury – neck pain and stiffness, headache, shoulder pain and stiffness, dizziness, fatigue, jaw pain (temporomandibular joint symptoms), arm pain, arm weakness, visual disturbances, ringing in the ears (tinnitus), and back pain.

 Abnormal Neck Spinal Movement

 All the above symptoms seem so varied to be related to a whiplash incident.
 But they all have a common link.
 This video (/whiplash-part-i/) shows you the mechanism of the whiplash as it occurs.
 More recent studies investigating high-speed cameras and sophisticated crash dummies have determined that after the rear impact the lower cervical vertebrae (lower bones in the neck) are forced into a position of hyperextension (excessive bending forwards position) while the upper cervical vertebrae (upper bones in the neck) are in a hyperflexed position (excessive bending backwards position) .
 This leads to an abnormal S-shape in the cervical spine after the rear impact that is different from the normal motion.
 It is thought that this abnormal motion causes damage to the soft tissues that hold the cervical vertebrae together (ligaments, facet capsules, muscles).